 7 – Long-Distance Real Estate Investing | By David Greene

 David Greene’s Long-Distance Real Estate Investing: How to Buy, Rehab, and Manage Out-of-State Properties is a guide on structuring your portfolio to practically live where you want while investing in real estate that makes sense.
-Not every real estate market makes sense, some areas are more suitable over others.
-Often, it may be better to go out-of-state for a solid investment.
+Not every real estate market makes sense; some areas are more suitable than others.
+Often, it may be better to go out of state for a solid investment.

 Why invest in out-of-state real estate?
-Greene takes the reader into clarity by construction a sound argument in answering this question.
+Greene clarifies the reader by constructing a sound argument in answering this question.
 One of the key principles for an investor to learn is to control the mindset, that is, change the mindset if necessary.
-For many people, their mind is trained to look for problems, reasons not to do something, specifically with the concept of out-of-state investing.
+Many people their mind is trained to look for problems, and reasons not to do something, specifically with the concept of out-of-state investing.

 Quotes from the book;